Discover how CloudZero helps engineering and finance get on the same team — and unlock cloud cost intelligence to power cloud profitability

 On the flip side, you can lift and shift an application when it is easy to change its core architecture later.

-So when the time is right, or you have the funds, talent, experience, or other solid business cases for making the move, you can move forward.
-You wouldn't have to waste your time to find a cloud-based solution that fits your needs.
+So when the time is right, or you have the funds, talent, experience, or other solid business cases for making that move, you can move forward.

 There are several ways to save IT costs with the lift and shift approach.